Sima Humboldt and Sima Martel

-In the fantasies of many people this unusual natural phenomenon promised exciting discoveries – may be prehistoric animals still be living there?
+In the fantasies of many people this unusual natural phenomenon promised exciting discoveries – maybe prehistoric animals still are living there?

-Sarisariñama tepui is located in the middle of primeval forests with the closest road being hundreds of kilometres away.
+Sarisariñama tepui is located in the middle of a primeval forest with the closest road being hundreds of kilometers away.
 There are more than 100 tepuis (very impressive table-top mountains) in the southern parts of Venezuela and Guiana as well as in the bordering regions of Brazil.
-Tepuis consists of pink, arenitic Paleoproterozoan sandstone (quartzite) of Roraima formation and belong to the oldest exposed formations on Earth.
+Tepuis consist of pink, arenitic Paleoproterozoic sandstone (quartzite) of Roraima formation and belong to the oldest exposed formations on Earth.
 Their age is approximately 1.8 billion years (4).

 The summit area of Sarisariñama tepui is 546.88 km² and its slope area is 482 km² (5).

-In general tepuis in the eastern part of Guiana Highlands have some sparse and low forest and are comparatively poor in species diversity, but Sarisariñama tepui is an exception, having 15 – 25 metre high trees and being rich with varied species (5).
+In general tepuis in the eastern part of Guiana Highlands have some sparse and low forests and are comparatively poor in species diversity, but Sarisariñama tepui is an exception, having 15 – 25 meters high trees and being rich with varied species (5).

 In total Sarisariñama tepui has got four biotopes represented (5):

 - Tall, upland scrub on rock

 - Tubiform, shrubby highland meadows on rock and peat